fhwang/admin_assistant/tutorial.markdown

 This document assumes you are a beginning Rails user; if you are familiar with Rails you might want to check out our <a href="/admin_assistant/quick_start.html">quick start</a>.
 </div>

-1) Add the gem to `Gemfile` in the root of your Rails project.
+### Add the gem to your Gemfile

+This is found at `Gemfile` in the root of your Rails project.

     gem 'admin_assistant'

-2) Install the gem locally.
+### Install the gem locally

     $ bundle install

+### Install jQuery if you need to

-3) admin\_assistant uses jQuery.
-You may already have jQuery installed for your project, but if not, you can get it like so:
+admin\_assistant uses jQuery.
+You may already have jQuery installed for your project (it's the standard starting with Rails 3.1), but if not, you can get it like so:

     $ curl http://code.jquery.com/jquery-1.6.2.min.js > \
         public/javascripts/jquery-1.6.2.min.js

+### Create a separate admin layout (without Sprockets)

-4) If you don't have any admin controllers in your Rails project yet, you probably need to create a separate admin layout.
+If you don't have any admin controllers in your Rails project yet, you probably need to create a separate admin layout.
 Create a file called `app/views/layouts/admin.html.erb` like this:

     <html>
       <head>